rdinch/MathResourceStudio-Help/docs/exercise-sets/Consumer Math/shopping-problems-ii.md

 3. Save your changes, then click OK to close the editor and apply the changes to the math document

+!!! tip
-TIP: Problem Names are shared between exercise sets that use names in the word problems.
+    Problem Names are shared between exercise sets that use names in the word problems.
 When you add names to a list in the Problem Names editor, those names will be available from that list for any word problems that uses names.

 Round prices to